SchedulesDirect/mfdb-json/README.md

 3. Recording Profiles
 7. Storage Directories
 ```
-Do not configure Video Sources or Input Connections!
+Do not configure Video Sources or Input Connections - you will do that later.

-(You will do that later)
+**NOTE**:If you have an Over-the-Air lineup then the instructions are a little more

-If you have an Over-the-Air lineup then you'll need to run a scan.
+involved; take note of the OTA exceptions in the instructions below.

 Exit mythtv-setup.
 You will be prompted that you haven't set your start
 channel.
 Select "No, I know what I'm doing."